ugarteg/handson-ml2/ml-project-checklist.md

-This checklist can guide you through your Machine Learning projects.
+This checklist can guide you through(mediante) your Machine Learning projects.
 There are eight main steps:

 1. Frame the problem and look at the big picture.
 2. Get the data.